scionproto/scion/doc/ColibriDesign.rst

 This delivery mechanism cannot be abused, as every border router must check that if any of the ``R`` or ``S`` flags are set, ``C`` is also set.
 And if ``C`` is set, the border router must deliver the packet to the local COLIBRI service.
-The COLIBRI service must always check when handling the request or response, that the path used in the packet is valid.
-I.e., it contains the correct sequence of HopFields in the path, compared to the data it has in its DB.
-This is doable because these operations are done in the control plane, which is not as performance critical as the data plane.
+The COLIBRI service checks the source validity on each operation via DRKey tags inside the payload, that authenticate that the source is unaltered.

 E2E Reservation Renewal Operation
 ---------------------------------